Zach Pascal Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Pascal has averaged 15.9 receiving yards per game in his seven career matchups against the Jaguars, 13.6 fewer than his over/under for Sunday's game.
+- Against the Jaguars, Pascal has averaged 15.9 receiving yards per game in his seven career matchups, 11.6 fewer than his over/under for Sunday's game.

 - Pascal, in seven matchups, did not have a touchdown catch.

-- The Jaguars have the NFL's 16th-ranked pass defense this season, surrendering 245.4 yards per game through the air.
+- The 245.4 passing yards the Jaguars allow per game makes them the NFL's 16th-ranked pass defense this season.

-- The Jaguars' defense is 10th in the league, conceding 1.4 passing touchdowns per game.
+- With 23 passing TDs conceded this season, the Jaguars defense is ranked 10th in the NFL.

 Recent Performances

-- In last week's matchup with the Raiders, Pascal caught one pass for eight yards while being targeted two times.
+- Pascal put together an eight-yard performance against the Raiders last week on one catch while being targeted two times.

-- Pascal has also tacked on two receptions for 31 yards over his last three outings.
-He's been targeted four times, producing 10.3 yards per game.
+- In his last three games, Pascal racked up two catches on four targets and averaged 10.3 receiving yards.

 Pascal's Indianapolis Teammates